 The P&C operates a uniform pool where both new and 'preloved' uniforms are for sale at very reasonable prices.
-The uniform pool is located near the school office.
+The uniform pool is located near the School Office and is open on Friday mornings from 8.45am-9.30am.